Kansas Environmental Conference Presentations

 Director, Bureau of Waste Management

-Julie Coleman is the Director of the Bureau of Waste Management within the Kansas Department of Health and Environment.
-She has worked for KDHE since 1988, holding positions in 4 different bureaus.
-Outside of KDHE, Julie serves as Vice President of the Kansas Land Trust.
-Julie received her Bachelor's and Master's degrees in Biology from Wichita State University.
+Julie Coleman is the director of the Bureau of Waste Management within KDHE.
+She has worked for KDHE since 1988, holding positions in four different bureaus.
+Julie serves as vice president of the Kansas Land Trust.
+Julie received her bachelor's and master’s degrees in biology from Wichita State University.

 Leo G. Henning